 Are you or someone you love using heroin?
 Are you worried about the effects of this powerful drug on your health, family, and finances?
 You may have some questions about heroin and you don’t know where to turn.
-Maybe you’re even seeking treatment for yourself or a loved one.
+Maybe you’re even seeking treatment for yourself or a loved one for heroin addiction.

 Heroin is a highly addictive drug made from morphine.
 It can be found as a white or brown powder or black sticky substance.
 People get a euphoric high by injecting, snorting, or smoking heroin.
 After this brief “euphoric” high the person may drift into a deeply relaxed, semiconscious state.